 Basically, this shortcode generates and embeds a link as plain text into your course content.

-Here is the URL that appears in the browser address bar after clicking the button link to open the eLearning content for the user:
+Here is the URL that appears in the browser address bar after clicking the button link to open the eLearning content for users:

 Aside from the basic "nonce" protection provided by the nonce information, those actual absolute content URLs are vulnerable to exploitation via a basic copy and paste.

-From the above address bar nonce protected URL the following can clear for all to see and they launch content easily in the browser.
+From the above "protected URL", you can turn it into the following which is clearer to see and launch content easily in the browser.

-The story.html above is the first target file, this looks at the viewing device to determine which is the best file of the following 2 is best to serve up the content:
+The story.html above is the first target file, this looks at the viewing device to determine which of the following 2 is best to serve up the content: